sjc5/remix-easy-mode/README.md

 ## Features

+- Built with zod
+- Inspired by TRPC / TanStack Query
+- 100% typesafe
+- Designed to be used in highly interactive apps
-- Automatic form validations (client-side and server-side)
+- Automatic client- and server-side form validations
-- Typesafe form inputs and data responses via helper components / hooks
 - Typesafe session middleware support (via "bouncer" pattern)
 - Typesafe session and input values passed to server-side callbacks, similar to TRPC
-- TanStack Query style "on settled" callbacks
+- TanStack Query style "on settled" callbacks (e.g., `onSuccess`, `onError`, `onSettled`)
 - Input helpers are unstyled (and polymorphic, if you want to supply your own input component)

-Think of it like TRPC for Remix, except that the overall experience is a bit easier and handier, without giving up too much flexibility.
-Hence, "Remix Easy Mode".

 ## Installation